SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* greed lead to unconcious crimes A10

-## Claim Synthesis (Babingtonization)
+## Claim Synthesis
-### Development phase – How and So-What
-- *CLAIM*
+*CLAIM*

 - How THING THAT ATTACKS INTERGRITY OF CLAIM
 	- EVIDENCE and SPECIFICITY
 - So what (local), THING THAT ATTACKS THE RELEVANCE OF CLAIM TOWARDS THE BROADER PICTURE
-- *CLAIM*
-	- Repeat...

-### Testing phase – Why and So-What
-- *CLAIM*
-	- Why DOES THE CLAIM ANSWER THE PROMPT?
-	- So what (global), THING THAT ATTACKS THE BROADER IMPACT OF THE CLAIM
-- *CLAIM*
-	- Repeat...

 ## Defluffifying
 CHOSEN THESIS CLAIM